R-Morgan/NGramCrackers/README.md

 strict typing system, it was possible to write verifiable code.
 I didn't understand the significance at the time, but it sounded sweet.
-Fast forward 9 years, I decided to give it a try as my first general-purpose language because of these reasons and the possibility for excellent performance from a high-level language.
+Fast forward 9 years, I decided to give it a try as my first general-purpose language because of these reasons and the possibility for excellent performance from a high-level language, with excellent libraries for concurrent and parallel computing.

 ### Won't a CLI make it in accessible to your target audience?